mandober/js-data-structures/linked-list/README.md

 ![Linked list diagram 1][ll1]

-This seems unnessesary because other nodes don't have any business accessing the methods on the prototype object, so it might be better to remove other nodes from the prototype chain upon their construction.
+This seems unnecessary because other nodes don't have any business accessing the methods on the prototype object, so it might be better to remove other nodes from the prototype chain upon their construction.

 ```js
 var LinkedList = function () {